Foundation

 The projects that you will be working on will include work inspired by the natural world, historical detail and world cultures.
 Through these projects you will have the opportunity to develop and create your own ideas.
 The workshops will work alongside your personal projects to help develop your portfolio of work.

-This is very much about the process of discovering what you would like to make and how to access your creativitiy.
+This is very much about the process of discovering what you would like to make.

-You will be supported all along the way.
+You will be supported all along the way by myself and Claire

 When